Asylum Access Thailand has been securing the rights of refugees since 2007.

 Through collaborative efforts with local and regional human rights partners, Asylum Access Thailand has contributed to the following policy advances:

-- 2020 – the Thai government begins implementing its own asylum process that will grant legal status for refugees in the country for the very first time.
+- 2020 – the Thai government begins implementing its own asylum process that will grant legal status for asylum seeker in the country for the very first time.

 - 2019 – the Thai government signs a Memorandum of Understanding that pledged to end the detention of children in the country.

-- 2016 – the Thai government formally pledges to provide refugees with legal status at the Global Refugee Summit.
+- 2016 – the Thai government formally pledges to provide asylum seekers with legal status at the Global Refugee Summit.

 - 2016 – the Thai government agrees to reform its use of detention following criticism from nine governments through the Universal Periodic Review (UPR) process.